HackCampus/website/app/interview-guide/index.static.md

 - **Always think out loud.**
   The aim of whiteboard coding exercises is not working code, but an insight into how you think and tackle problems.
-  Interviewer will often let you know if you're on the right track, or guide you along the problem.
+  Interviewers will often let you know if you're on the right track, or guide you along the problem.
   If you just keep quiet and don't manage to finish writing your algorithm, the interviewer will have learnt nothing about your ability to code.
 If you keep talking and explain your thinking, the interviewer might very well be convinced that you are capable of solving the problem, even if you did not manage to solve it on time.

 - **Never assume anything.**